Brno Region Museum

 Eliščino nábřeží 465, 500 01 Hradec Králové 1

-Situated on the bank of the Labe River (Elbe) in Hradec Králové and created with loving care dances the most attractive building designed by an outstanding architect, Jan Kotěra.
+Situated on the bank of the Labe River (Elbe) in Hradec Králové and created with loving care dances the most attractive building designed by outstanding architect Jan Kotěra.
 The institution of the Museum founded no later but in 1880 is permanently developing and collecting East Bohemia’s memories with professional interest and youthful enthusiasm.
-Among natural science, historical and archaeological conserved memoirs is the War of 1866 Museum at Chlum, the memento of a conflict that belongs to the bitterest ones in Europe in the 19th century.
+Among natural sciences, historical and archaeological conserved memoirs are the War of 1866 Museum at Chlum, the memento of a conflict that belongs to the bitterest 19th century battles in Europe.
 Defeated Austria lost its position in the region, and Prussia embarked on the journey to form a united state of Germans.

 Museum of T. G. M. in Rakovník